Sociólogo - Escritor

 On a semantic level, terms such as indigenous, aboriginal, first nations, and so on, underline the fact that these societies inhabited an area before the groups who came at a later date from other regions, following various migratory patterns, and who settled on the same land.

 Indigenous peoples maintain specific material and spiritual links with the territory they live on.
 The relationship of indigenous peoples with their territory is increasingly recognized as the element that distinguishes these populations from the rest of society.
 For indigenous peoples, nature has a spiritual dimension that goes far beyond the Western world’s purely material concept of land as a means of production: the land is one’s habitat, territory and basis of socio-political organization and socio-cultural identification.
 The Western concept of private property gives one the right to own and benefit from the land, and to dispose of it as an individual possession.
 The relationship of indigenous peoples with the land is by nature collective and sacred.
-The land cannot be owned and exploited: "Mother-Earth" has to be respected and preserved.
+The land cannot be owned and exploited: "Mother Earth" has to be respected and preserved.

 Indigenous peoples are characterized by their determination to conserve, develop and pass on to future generations the territories of their ancestors and their ethnic identity, which are the very foundation of their continuing existence as a people.